whitelamp-uk/blotto-brand/README.md

 # blotto-brand.git
 ------------------

-Default branding that may be forked for a new brand
+Default branding that may be copied to a new project create a brand built on blotto core software